Igalia/wpe-android/docs/development.md

 The procedure is for the [Android Studio](https://developer.android.com/studio) official IDE.

-1- Uncomment the `android.os.Debug.waitForDebugger();` instruction in the `static` block of the corresponding service Java glue code.
+1- Uncomment the `android.os.Debug.waitForDebugger();` instruction in the `loadNativeLibraries()` method of the corresponding service Java code.
 That is to say:

-- wpe/src/main/java/com/wpe/wpe/services/WebProcessGlue for the WPEWebProcess service
+- wpe/src/main/java/com/wpe/wpe/services/WebProcessService, or
-- wpe/src/main/java/com/wpe/wpe/services/NetworkProcessGlue for the WPENetworkProcess service
+- wpe/src/main/java/com/wpe/wpe/services/NetworkProcessService

-This instruction will wait for the Android debugger when the service class is loaded by the Java classloader at the moment the corresponding process is attached to the JVM.
+This instruction will wait for the Android debugger when the service native code is loaded at the moment the corresponding process is attached to the JVM.

 2- Force the dual debugger (Java + Native) in Run/Debug configuration (the automatic detection won't work).
 You can do so by clicking on the combo-box on the upper menu bar, showing the name of the executed activity (like